hostmenowltd/HostMeNow-Domains-Blesta/README.md

-# HostMeNow.org Blesta Domain Registrar Plugin
+# HostMeNow.org Blesta Domain Reseller Module

 ## About
 The HostMeNow.org Blesta Registrar Plugin integrates the Domain API directly into your Blesta installation, allowing resellers to automate domain registration, transfers, renewals, and management.
 To use this module, a HostMeNow.org Domain Reseller account is required.